Last Updated on September 29, 2020.

 How long does it take to make a first impression?

-According to a study by Canadian researcher Gitte Lindgaard of Carleton University [1.], it takes users less than 50 milliseconds to decide if they like a website.
+According to a study by Canadian researcher Gitte Lindgaard of Carleton University [1.], it takes users less than to decide if they like a website.
 This was a surprising result for the researcher and her colleagues who believed it would take at least 10 times longer for users to form an opinion.

 Do users trust your website?